 Be realistic and meaningful.

 These are the main points that you should keep in mind while coming up with a benefits program.
-In this article, I will be talking about the steps that you can take to design your employee benefits program and make the best out of it.
+This article will discuss the necessary steps that will help in designing your employee benefits program.

 1. Having Clear Goals:

 Before building a benefits program, the first important step is to identify its objective.
 This will provide a guide in establishing and designing the benefits program.

 This does not result in the list of benefits but rather overviews the objectives that an organization needs to cover.
-When designing benefit goals, consider factors such as the number of employees in the organization, location, etc should be considered as well while in the development of the benefits goals.
+When designing benefit goals, consider factors such as the number of employees in the firm, the location, and so on.

 Having goals will keep you focused and realistic as you choose which benefits to offer.